Ross94/ethereum-galaxy-server/README.md

 ### No 3D layout

 By default the server will calculate a 3D layout of the graph, but this is a very CPU intensive operation.
 If you don't need this data you can use the `src/start-no-layout.js` script.
+Can be downloaded both ethereum and bitcoin, with `type` param select blockchain `-type=eth` for ethereum and `-type=btc` for bitcoin.
+Ethereum also need API key.

 Help section: